Taking rest breaks at work

 Rest breaks if you’re over 18

-If you’re aged 18 or over and work for more than 6 hours a day, you’re entitled to:
+If you’re aged 18 or over, you’re entitled to:

-- 11 hours rest in a row between each working day
+- 11 hours rest between each working day

 - 1 rest day in each working week - this could be averaged out over 2 weeks, so you'd be entitled to 2 days off in a fortnight

-Your contract might say you’re entitled to more than this, for example you might get an hour for a lunch break.
+Your contract might say you’re entitled to more than these rest breaks, for example you might get an hour for a lunch break.

 Rest breaks if you’re over school leaving age but under 18

-If you’re over school leaving age but under 18, you can’t usually work for more than 8 hours per day or 40 hours per week.
+If you’re over school leaving age but under 18, you can’t usually work for more than 8 hours each day or 40 hours each week.
 You’re usually entitled to: